Houston Tugboat & Barge Accident Attorneys

 • Parted tow lines

 Your claim will depend on a few factors, such as the extent of your injuries, where you were injured, and whether or not you're able to return to work eventually.
 Whatever the circumstances of your injury, it's important that you speak with a Houston barge accident lawyer as soon as possible.
-We offer free consultations to explain your legal and financial options, so consider calling today.
+We offer free consultations to explain your rights and options.

 Speak with Our Texas Tugboat & Barge Injury Lawyers: (888) 493-1629

-Our firm proudly serves clients nationwide, including throughout Texas and the entire Gulf Coast, including Brownsville, Pasadena, McAllen, Edinburg, Mission, Weslaco, Rio Grande City, Hidalgo, Port Lavaca, Roma, and the surrounding areas.
-Call today to learn more about how we can help you.
+Our firm proudly serves clients nationwide, including throughout Texas and the entire Gulf Coast, such as Brownsville, Pasadena, McAllen, Edinburg, Mission, Weslaco, Rio Grande City, Hidalgo, Port Lavaca, Roma, and beyond.

 Common Questions